Skip to main content

 aws s3api get-bucket-policy --bucket <bucket_name> | grep aws:SecureTransport

-NOTE : If Error being thrown by CLI, it means no Policy has been configured for specified S3 bucket and by default it's allowing both HTTP and HTTPS requests.
+NOTE: If the CLI throws an error, it means no policy has been configured for the specified S3 bucket and, by default, it allows both HTTP and HTTPS requests.